galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.

-**The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
-**Scripts they need to wrap are frequently simple enough for the ToolFactory.**
+**The ToolFactory is for developers and code-writing scientists not yet familiar with the more flexible and complex manual tools, and who need to wrap scripts that are simple enough for the ToolFactory.**

 Compared to other Galaxy tool development software, there is far less to learn in order to get up to speed when using a form driven, automated code generator.
 The cost of this convenience is that ToolFactory is limited to automated generation of a large but limited subset of simple script and package wrappers.